iiDk-the-actual/GorillaOutfitCatalog/README.md

 # Installation

-- Install Extenject from MonkeModManager
+- Install Bepinject and Extenject from MonkeModManager
 - Download the release from [here](https://github.com/iiDk-the-actual/GorillaOutfitCatalog/releases/latest)
 - Drag the file `GorillaOutfitCatalog.dll` to your plugins folder
 - Start Gorilla Tag if needed